Bliggyy/A.Med-/README.md

 - add deletion/disabling of accounts
 - create an appointment list for both doctors and patients and as well as a history of past appointments
+- make adjustments to the appointment system
+  - the error code, most prefrerably show the time slots that are available after an error
+- fix bugs

 How to install files and all dependencies:
 - create a db called test